hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-intro/index.md

 Version control systems are applications that allow users to store, track, test, and collaborate on changes to their infrastructure and applications.

-Terraform Cloud integrates with many common Version Control Systems.
+HCP Terraform integrates with many common Version Control Systems.

 ???

 ---
-name: tfc-infra-as-code-workflow
+name: hcp-terraform-infra-as-code-workflow
 class: img-left
-# VCS Integration with Terraform Cloud
+# VCS Integration with HCP Terraform

 ![:scale 70%](../images/git_noobs.png)

-Terraform Cloud can directly integrate with source code repos in GitHub, Gitlab, Azure DevOps, and Bitbucket.
+HCP Terraform can directly integrate with source code repos in GitHub, Gitlab, Azure DevOps, and Bitbucket.
 This allows you to build simple DevOps workflows with code reviews, testing and approvals.

 https://xkcd.com/1597/